A Hanok Quarter Address

 What partners receive

-A listed entry within the active city guide — either as a guide card in the main grid or as a named entry in the category section.
-Commercial participation does not change editorial judgment or order.
+A listed entry within the active city guide, either as a guide card in the main grid or as a named entry in the category section.
+Commercial participation is labelled clearly within the editorial environment.

 Hotels and stays seeking guide presence.
 Restaurants and cultural venues.
 Any brand relevant to a city guide category.